<input type="datetime-local">

 Try it

 The control's UI varies in general from browser to browser.
-In browsers with no support, these degrade gracefully to simple <input type="text">
+In browsers with no support, these degrade gracefully as if <input type="text">

 The control is intended to represent a local date and time, not necessarily the user's local date and time.
 In other words, the input allows any valid combination of year, month, day, hour, and minute—even if such a combination is invalid in the user's local time zone (such as the one hour within a daylight saving time spring-forward transition gap).